-In this paper, we study the phase-retrieval problem under the following settings:
+In this paper, we study the phase retrieval problem under the following settings:

-\begin{itemize} \item[(i)] General compressive phase-retrieval of sparse signals \footnote{This is easily extended, as is well known, to the case where the signal $x$ is sparse w.r.t. some other basis, such as a wavelet, but in the interests of conceptual clarity, we will not consider such extensions in this work.}; \item[(ii)] ``Fourier-friendly'' compressive phase-retrieval of signals having a sparse spectrum; and \item[(iii)] Phase-retrieval of signals that are not sparse, under both the general and Fourier-friendly measurement settings. \end{itemize}
+\begin{itemize} \item[(i)] General compressive phase retrieval of sparse signals\footnote{This is easily extended, as is well known, to the case where the signal $\vect{x}$ is sparse w.r.t. some other basis, such as a wavelet, but in the interests of conceptual clarity, we will not consider such extensions in this work.}; and \item[(ii)] ``Fourier-friendly'' compressive phase retrieval of signals having a sparse spectrum. \end{itemize}